voberle/adventofcode/2023/day18/README.md

 This exercise was all about finding the surface of a polygon.

+## Part 1

-In part 1, after the silly attempts that worked only on simple polynoms, I implemented flood-filling approach.
+After the silly attempts that worked only on simple polynoms, I implemented flood-filling approach.
 This got me the part 1 answer.

+## Part 2

-But in part 2 the polygon became huge and flood-filling wasn't possible anymore.
+The polygon became huge and flood-filling wasn't possible anymore.
 So I implemented the Shoelace algorithm, which fortunately didn't end-up being too difficult with some clear description I found online.